10 Mistakes in Website Design

 Use tools like Google PageSpeed Insights to identify issues.

 Problem: You open the site on a phone and have to pinch-and-zoom to read the text.
-Buttons are so small and cramped that you constantly tap the wrong one.
+The buttons are so small and crowded that you keep pressing the wrong one.

 Consequence: Immediate site abandonment.
-Over 60% (often more) of total traffic comes from mobile devices.
-If your site is not perfectly optimized for mobile, you are consciously giving up most of your market.
-Google primarily ranks sites based on their mobile version (Mobile-First Indexing).
+More than 60% (and often much more) of total traffic comes from mobile devices.
+If your site is not perfectly optimized for mobile, you are knowingly giving up most of your market.
+Google also primarily ranks sites based on their mobile version (Mobile-First Indexing).

 Solution:

-Responsive design is not an option, it is a requirement.
+Responsive design is not optional; it is mandatory.

-Design according to the "Mobile-First" principle.
+Design using the "Mobile-First" principle.
 Think first about how the site will look and function on a small screen, and only then on desktop.

-Ensure all elements (buttons, links) are large enough and spaced out enough to be easily tapped by a finger.
+Check that all elements (buttons, links) are large enough and spaced far enough apart to be easily tapped with a finger.

 5. Confusing navigation and poor site architecture

-Problem: The user wants to find the "Pricing".
-They look in the main menu and see options: "Solutions", "Platform", "Our Story", "Resources", "Partners".
-The pricing is hidden under "Resources" -> "Frequently Asked Questions".
+Problem: The user wants to find the "Pricing" page.
+They look at the main menu and see options: "Solutions," "Platform," "Our Story," "Resources," "Partners."
+Pricing is hidden under "Resources" -> "FAQ."

 Consequence: Frustration.
 The user feels lost and stupid.
-Nobody likes to feel stupid.
-They won’t play "treasure hunt" to give you their money.
+Nobody likes feeling stupid.
+They will not play a "treasure hunt" just to give you money.
 They will go to Google and find a competitor whose pricing is clear.

 Solution:

-Stick to standards: Don’t reinvent the wheel.
-"Contact", "Services", "About Us", "Pricing" are there for a reason.
+Stick to standards: Don't reinvent the wheel.
+"Contact," "Services," "About us," "Prices" are there for a reason.

-Problem: The user lands on your homepage (or landing page) and in the first 3 seconds cannot answer the question: "What does this company do and what's in it for me?"
-Instead, they see a generic image of people shaking hands and a headline "Welcome to the future of business".
+Problem: The user lands on your homepage (or landing page) and within the first 3 seconds cannot answer the question: "What does this company do and what's in it for me?"
+Instead, they see a generic image of people shaking hands and a headline that says "Welcome to the future of business."

 Consequence: The user does not understand your value proposition and leaves immediately.
 The first screen (what is visible without scrolling, "above the fold") is your most valuable real estate.